openebs/website/docs/main/quickstart-guide/installation.md

 - specifying the directory where hostpath volume data is stored or
 - specifying the nodes on which OpenEBS components should be deployed and so forth.

-The default OpenEBS helm chart will only install Local PV hostpath and replicated data engine.
+The default OpenEBS helm chart will install both local engines and replicated engine.
 Refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for full list of customizable options and using other flavors of OpenEBS data engines by setting the correct helm values.

 Install OpenEBS helm chart with default values.